-I am caring, thorough and organized and believe in providing long term, stable and sustainable healthcare to all my patients.
 I have a strong interest in mental health, paediatrics, obstetrics/gynaecology, chronic health conditions, asthma, diabetes, indigenous and elderly health care.
 I have completed post graduate Diplomas in Paediatrics and Obstetrics / Gynaecology and use this knowledge daily in general practice.

 I enjoy and feel very privileged to be a GP.
 I develop strong rapport and trust with my patients and I aim to keep myself and my patients as happy and healthy for as long as possible.